cseanburns/journal-issues/manuscript.md

 In short, journal websites could function as true digital libraries instead of mimicking the format and practices of hard copy journal issues.
-Just as librarians may assign multiple subject headings, and thereby multiple access points to works, journal articles could be placed in multiple exhibits and collections, thereby increasing the number of access points and discovery to them.
+Just as librarians assign multiple subject headings, and thereby provide multiple access points, to works, journal articles could be placed in multiple exhibits and collections, thereby increasing the number of access points and discovery of them.
-This becomes a matter of web interface design, information architecture, and curation rather than simple article bundling based on a first-in, first-out table-of-contents print based model.
+This becomes a matter of web interface design, information architecture, and curation rather than simple article bundling based on a first-in, first-out table of contents print based model.
 Even for journals that still need to print hard copy, it is still possible for them to give